Dental Implants vs Dentures Baltimore, MD

 Comparing Dental Implants & Dentures

 In the past, people only had one option to replace all or almost all of their missing teeth: dentures.
-Dentists use full dentures to replace an entire row of teeth, and partial dentures to replace a few missing teeth.
+Dentists use full dentures to replace upper and lower teeth and partial dentures to replace a few missing teeth.
+However, as removable appliances, dentures required daily care and often left patients with uncomfortable smiles and necessary changes in their diet.

 • Improved chewing ability